The Little Mermaid: Adaptations

-NBC television show
+NBC television series

 In 1958, NBC began airing a new television show titled Shirley Temple's Storybook, an American children's anthology series that was hosted and narrated by actress Shirley Temple.
 The series features adaptations of fairy tales like Mother Goose and other family-oriented stories performed by well-known actors.
 The first season of sixteen black-and-white and colored episodes aired on NBC between 12 January 1958, and 21 December 1958, as Shirley Temple's Storybook.
 Thirteen episodes of the first season re-ran on ABC beginning on 12 January 1959.
 The second season of twenty-five color episodes aired on NBC as The Shirley Temple Show between 18 September 1960, and 16 July 1961 in much the same format that it had under its original title.

 The show aired their adaptation of The Little Mermaid on 5 March 1961 as episode 22 during the show's second season.
 Shirley Temple herself played the mermaid.
 Unlike the original story, the mermaid does not give up her voice to become human, but she still fails to win the prince's heart when he falls in love with the princess who found him.
 In the end, when she cannot bring herself to kill the prince with the dagger, she prepares to throw herself into the sea.
 Neptune himself intervenes and says that for her selfless act, she has earned the right to become a mermaid again and rejoin her family, giving the story a happy ending.

 Soviet feature film

 This 1976 Russian feature film was directed by Vladimir Bychkov and starred Viktoriya Novikova as the mermaid.
 The story is set in the 13th century.
-The mermaid saves the prince from drowning, after other mermaids mesmerize the sailors into crashing their ship on to the rocks.
+The mermaid saves the prince from drowning, after other mermaids mesmerize the sailors into crashing their ship onto the rocks.
 The prince is saved by a local princess under whose care he recovers.
 The mermaid seeks to marry the prince.
 A traveling handyman tries to help the mermaid in her love.
 He finds a local witch who changes her tail into legs in exchange for her hair.
 The prince marries the local princess and the mermaid is destined to die on the same day.
 The traveling handyman challenges the prince to a fight and is killed.
 His sacrifice spares the mermaid from death and her soul becomes eternal.